rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

-She remained quiet for an instant, covering her body with her wings and a tender hug - *"At times, I feel I could stay here forever."* - she continued her commentary to intangible ears.
+She remained quiet for an instant, covering her body with her wings in a tender hug - *"At times, I feel I could stay here forever."* - she continued her commentary to intangible ears.